Before and after the closure of the King's Lynn to Hunstanton Great Eastern Railway

 The main station building is used as private residence .After leaving heacham off to Hunstanton the line had been heavily built on with a housing estate pretty much between heacham station and where the line branched off to wells via Sedgeford,docking,stanhoe,burnham market,holkham,wells also called the West Norfolk junction railway.

-After the West Norfolk junction the line track bed is pretty clear heading forward to hunstanton and the Wells next to sea branch heading to the right surprisingly the junction bed all still up to hunstanton road Heacham is still there and highly visible with a old set of wooden buffers there to the left of the line see Heacham to wells branch page .
+After the West Norfolk junction the line track bed is pretty clear heading forward to hunstanton and the Wells next to sea branch heading to the right surprisingly the junction bed is still there up to hunstanton road Heacham and highly visible with a old set of wooden buffers there to the left of the line see Heacham to wells branch page .

 The line track bed towards Hunstanton is still remaining clear up to searles holiday park golf club you cant walk no further as there a small river there called river Heacham with the bridge or crossing removed its a small river and to be honest if you wanted you could cross it somehow.